samanthapoth/CS-3980_MidtermProject/README.md

 pip install -r requirements.txt
 ```

 The preceding command is mostly used in deployment.
+Install requirements.txt to ensure you have the correct packages and versions needed to use this app.

 ## uvicorn